 Ewan Morrison is the author of the novels Swung, Menage and Distance (Jonathan Cape/Vintage), the collection of short stories The Last Book You Read (Chroma) and the mixed genre abook/app Tales from the Mall (Cargo) which will be published in April 2012.
 His next novel Close Your Eyes (Jonathan Cape) will be released in August 2012.
 He has been a recipient of multiple awards and bursaries and was short listed for the Prince Maurice Prize in 2008 and an Arena Magazine Man of the Year Award in 2005.
 He also directs television and makes TV and radio appearances as a cultural critic.
 He lives and works in Glasgow.

-Sally O-J is a freelance editor who has worked with a wide range of authors, from absolute beginners to an established TV scriptwriter.
-She is comfortable in genres as diverse as science-fiction, biography, historical, romance and mystery, as well as non-fiction.
-She works closely with writer’s agent Meg Davis (MBA Literary Agents Ltd) and has been the reader for award-winning novelist Sarah Waters (Fingersmith, Tipping the Velvet) on all her books.
-Previously, Sally was a journalist and editor in the music business, and has written and edited scripts for broadcast, album sleeve notes, and online features.
+Sally O-J (Orson-Jones) is a freelance editor who has worked with a wide range of authors, from absolute beginners to an established TV scriptwriter.
+She is comfortable in genres as diverse as fantasy, biography, historical, romance and mystery, as well as non-fiction.
+She works closely with writer’s agent Meg Davis (formerly of MBA Literary Agents Ltd, now at Ki Agency) and has been the reader for award-winning novelist Sarah Waters (Fingersmith, Tipping the Velvet) on all her books.
+Previously, Sally was a journalist and editor in the music business, working for bands and record companies, and has written and edited scripts for broadcast, album sleeve notes, and online features.

 Sanjida O’Connell has had four novels published by Black Swan and John Murrays (Theory of Mind, Angel Bird, The Naked Name of Love and Sugar Island) and four works of non-fiction (Mindreading: How we learn to love and lie; Sugar: The grass that changed the world; Nature’s Calendar and Chimpanzee: The making of the film).
 She was one of the winners of the Betty Trask award, was short-listed for The Asian Award for Literature, was one of the winners of The Daily Telegraph’s young science writer’s award, and was short-listed for Asian Woman of the Year.
 She also writes feature articles on science and green issues for national newspapers and magazines and has had columns in The Times and BBC Wildlife Magazine.
 She teaches workshops on creative writing and science writing for the media and has presented wildlife programmes for the BBC with Chris Packham, as well as directing science documentaries for the BBC.
 She has a PhD in animal psychology.